Student Wellbeing & Support

 Student Service Charter and Student Rights

-Every student should know their rights and expectations at university.
-The Student Service Charter outlines standards, responsibilities, and the support you can request.
+Every student should understand their rights and expectations at university.
+The Student Service Charter outlines key standards, responsibilities, and the support students can request.

 Key charter elements: